igorsteinmacher/SL-UTFPR-2021/assignments/gitAssignment.md

 ```

-6. Edit B.py adding the following source code below the content you have there
+6. Edit B.java adding the following source code below the content you have there
 ```
 print 'I know math, look:'
 print 2+2